 To start a perfume kiosk, understand the market potential and conduct proper research.
 Select a niche and an ideal location for your perfume business.
 To keep the business running, create a sourcing plan and scout the competition.

 Here are some real life success stories of starting a perfume retail kiosk:

 1. Alfred Lane ($228K/year)

-Rafael Hernandez (from Miami, FL, USA) started Alfred Lane about 10 years ago.
+Rafael Hernandez (from Miami, FL, USA) started Alfred Lane over 10 years ago.

 Hi, my name is Rafael Hernandez and I am the founder of Alfred Lane.
 I have a line of personal and home fragrances handcrafted in small batches out of our Miami studio.
 I began selling solid colognes initially as an alternative to spray colognes and released three fragrances.

 The business generates $19k a month in revenue.
 In 2020, the company had its best year ever.
 I opened a production studio where we make everything and hired a studio assistant all within the last 5 months.
 It’s been more than 8 years since I started and the journey has been a wild one.